 7. Hard-to-find- staff is easy to attract and retain

 An innovation intensive start-up usually needs staff, which is in high demand all over the world.
 It is wise to choose a location, which is attractive to the talent you need to hire.
 Denmark is best in the EU in its ability to grow, attract and retain talent.
-According to the 2020 Global Talent Competitiveness Index from business school INSEAD, Denmark, as a whole, is 4th in the world in talent competitiveness while our capital, Copenhagen, scores an impressive 11th place (PP62)over more globally known tech- talent destinations such as New York, Stockholm, Amsterdam and Paris.
+According to the 2022 Global Talent Competitiveness Index from business school INSEAD, Denmark, as a whole, is 3rd in the world in talent competitiveness while our capital, Copenhagen, scores an impressive 17th place (PP82) over more globally known tech- talent destinations such as London, New York and Paris.